-There a plenty of private lands for you to camp.
+There are plenty of private lands for you to camp.
 These sites will help you find them.

 Whether you want to glamp, camp, or spend the night in a treehouse, there’s something for you on Hipcamp.
 Find a yurt at Zion or a cabin near Joshua Tree.
 Hipcamp makes it easy to find a campsite near you with unique listings and hosts all over the United States — and Australia!

 Vanly has the coolest driveways on the block.
 Search by location and amenities to find a host with the perfect, safest place for you to park your van or RV for the night. #Vanlife has never been this easy.

 With a Harvest Hosts membership, you have your pick of thousands of RV stays — wineries, breweries, farms, museums, and other unique campsites to choose from!
 For just $99 a year, RVers can stay at any Harvest Host location at no additional cost.
 That annual fee is usually $99, but we scored you a 30% discount if you use this link to get your HH membership.

 Stay free on public lands

 If you want to camp for free and don’t mind the off-the-grid lifestyle, boondocking is always a great option.

-Find a place to park you rig at:
+Find a place to park your rig at:

 - BLM lands